Bad news: You’re going to shell out $300+ for concert tickets next year

-Remember when going to see Britney or Beyonce cost roughly the same as dinner with wine?
+Remember when going to see Britney or Beyoncé cost roughly the same as dinner with wine?
 Now it’ll cost you a weekend vacation: from 2015 to 2019, average ticket prices for the top 100 tours in North America rose from $73.86 to $94.83, with top acts spiking, according to Pollstar.
 Lady Gaga averaged $288 this year in her Las Vegas residencies, and the Rolling Stones averaged $226.
 Keep in mind that these averages include the prices for not-so-great seats.

 The industry is, according to the Wall Street Journal, taking its cues from the airline industry—whose ticket strategy, we’d like to point out, everyone hates (see: baggage fees, no perks, difficult refunds, headache booking).
-Ticketmaster and others now offer dynamic pricing, so that ticket prices rise in real-time along with demand.
-Concert goers are now also weathering the creation of “premium” aisle seats, which set you back as much as $30 extra.
+Ticketmaster and others now offer dynamic pricing, so that ticket prices rise in real time along with demand.
+Concertgoers are now also weathering the creation of “premium” aisle seats, which set you back as much as $30 extra.

-But it’s the seats at the front of the house that are pushing up revenues, often hitting four-figures, plus VIP packages.
+But it’s the seats at the front of the house that are pushing up revenues, often hitting four figures, plus VIP packages.
 Live Nation says that its front-of-house pricing was up 30% globally over the 18 months that ended in June.
 Ticket sales—aka “butts in seats”—are not actually growing substantially.
 They’re up 5% this year, so jacking up ticket prices is currently fueling the intensive growth of the industry: In 2010, the top 100 shows grossed an average of $674,000, which has grown 91.1% to $1.29 million in 2019, according to Pollstar’s end-of-year report.

-“We believe the ticket is completely still under-priced,” Live Nation CEO Michael Rapino said in an October earnings call.
+“We believe the ticket is completely still underpriced,” Live Nation CEO Michael Rapino said in an October earnings call.
 “We’ll make progress with the artists to keep pricing it better.”

 Translation: look for $300 tickets for not-so-great seats coming your way.